ListKelvin/todo_ng/README.md

 Learning Stuff:

     - Print component hello world
     - create Home component
     - create housing location component (custom component)
     - Interfaces are custom data types for your app.
     - Input of an housing component
     - validate of an component
     - Add dynamic value to template
     - `ngFor` directive in Angular templates in order to display dynamically repeated data in a template.
       - A structural directive that renders a template for each item in a collection.
 The directive is placed on an element, which becomes the parent of the cloned templates.
       - Syntax: `<li *ngFor="let user of users; index as i; first as isFirst">  {{i}}/{{users.length}}. {{user}} <span *ngIf="isFirst">default</span></li>`
--
+    - The `routerLink` directive enables Angular's router to create dynamic links in the application.

 ## SERVICES